Generalization of the Extended Minimal Excludant of Andrews and Newman: Introduction

-In this work, we find the generating function for $p_{A,a}(n)$ in general for arbitrary positive integers $A,a$ which leads us to discover more general results associating the mex with the rank, crank and spt statistics via elementary techniques, among other restricted partition identities and some auxiliary results.
+In this work, we find the generating function for $p_{A,a}(n)$ in general for arbitrary positive integers $A,a$, which leads us to discover more general results associating the mex with the rank, crank, and spt statistics via elementary techniques, among other restricted partition identities and some auxiliary results.
 As a consequence, we obtain the above three results of Andrews and Newman as corollaries.
-Our motivation lies in the questions posed by the authors in \cite{An-New20} where they call for the search of comparable theorems and related statistics for other $p_{A,a}(n)$. \\\\ The paper is organized as follows.
-In Section \sect{background}, we state the theorems which we subsequently use in the proofs of our results.
-In Section \sect{main}, we give in the statements of our main results followed by their proofs in Section \sect{proofs}.
-Section \sect{auxiliary} is devoted to studying some additional properties of the extended mex function $p_{A,a}(n)$.\\
+Our motivation lies in the questions posed by the authors \cite{An-New20} where they call for the search of comparable theorems and related statistics for other $p_{A,a}(n)$.